python-microscope/microscope/doc/design.rst

 Problem
 =======

-Bespoke microscopes are built in research labs by physicists and biologists that are often not interested in programming.
-However, such microscopes are complex systems that rely on the tight integration between many components and can only be controlled by custom software.
-The end result is in-house software that is both limited in scope and unusable in other projects.
+Research laboratories are constantly developing new microscopes that are are complex systems that rely on the tight integration between many components.
+Instead of focusing on the microscopy, these teams spend substantial time and effort in software development to control their new microscopes.
+Such software is limited to the specific microscope setup and components and becomes unshareable, difficult to maintain, or incur ongoing licensing costs.
+A huge amount of time, effort, and resources is wasted as scientists in different labs, and even in the same lab, repeatably implement solutions to the same problems.

 Project aims